dead-claudia/thallium/docs/api/reflect.md

 reflect.slow // getter
 ```

-Get the currently active slow threshold, or the framework default of 2000 ms.
+Get the current slow threshold, `Infinity` if it was disabled, or the framework default of 2000 ms.

 <a id="attempts"></a>
 ## reflect.attempts